Communism in India: Tamil Nadu

 In 2006 Tamil Nadu Legislative Assembly election, CPI and CPIM fought in alliance with DMK and won 6 and 9 seats respectively.
 The Left parties contested the next election in coalition with AIADMK (CPI - 10 seats, CPIM - 12 seats and AIFB - 1 seat) and won 20 seats (CPI - 9 seats, CPIM - 10 seats and AIFB - 1 seat).
 In 2016, CPI and CPIM joined Makkal Nala Kootani (People's Welfare Alliance) and contested 25 seats each, but drew blank seats.
-In 2019, 4 MPs were elected (CPI - 2, CPIM - 2) from Left Front in coalition with DMK.
-In 2021 election, CPI and CPIM won 2 seats each.
-In 2022 Municipal Corporation elections, CPIM won 24 Municipal Corporations, 41 Municipality and 101 Town Panchayats while CPI won 13 Municipal Corporations, 19 Municipality and 26 Town Panchayats.
+In 2019, 4 MPs were elected (CPI - 2, CPIM - 2) from the Left Front in coalition with DMK.
+In the 2021 election, CPI and CPIM won 2 seats each.
+In the 2022 Municipal Corporation elections, CPIM won 24 Municipal Corporations, 41 Municipality and 101 Town Panchayats while CPI won 13 Municipal Corporations, 19 Municipality and 26 Town Panchayats.
 T. Nagarajan of CPI(M) got the post of Deputy Mayor in Madurai Municipal Corporation.

 Rajasthan

-In 2008 Rajasthan Legislative Assembly election, CPIM secured 3 seats from Anupgarh, Dhod and Danta Ramgarh.
+In the 2008 Rajasthan Legislative Assembly election, CPIM secured 3 seats from Anupgarh, Dhod and Danta Ramgarh.
 CPIM along with six other parties including CPI, CPI(ML)L, MCPI(U), SP, RLD and JD(S) formed Rajasthan Loktantrik Morcha in 2013.
 Amra Ram of CPIM became the chief ministerial candidate.
-But the alliance could not win any seat in 2013 Legislative Assembly election.
+But the alliance could not win any seat in the 2013 Legislative Assembly election.
 In 2018, 2 MLAs of CPIM and 1 MLA of RLD were elected.
-In 2024 Lok Sabha elections, CPI(M) won Sikar Lok Sabha Constituency.
+But the front could not win any seat in the 2023 Legislative Assembly election.
+In the 2024 Lok Sabha elections, CPI(M) won the Sikar Lok Sabha Constituency.